hairyf/vue3-pixi/README.md

 ### Usage in template

-The vue plugin will detect any texture props containing the path to an image, and will replace it with a reference to a texture object.
+The Vue Plugin detects any texture props containing the path to an image and replaces it with a reference to a texture object:

 ```html
 <sprite texture="@/assets/myTexture.png" />